ros-navigation/docs.nav2.org/tutorials/docs/adding_a_nav2_task_server.rst

         <exec_depend>nav2_route_server</exec_depend>

 Error codes
 ***********

-Your nav2 task server may also wish to return a 'error_code' in its action response (though not required).
+Your nav2 task server may also wish to return a 'error_code' and 'error_msg' in its action response (though not required).
 If there are semantically meaningful and actionable types of failures for your system, this is a systemic way to communicate those failures which may be automatically aggregated into the responses of the navigation system to your application.

 It is important to note that error codes from 0-9999 are reserved for internal nav2 servers with each server offset by 100 while external servers start at 10000 and end at 65535.
 The table below shows the current servers along with the expected error code structure.